-- 5 among the most productive natural habitats in the bay. - 6 isolated, ephemeral, or located in riparian areas hydrologically connected to surface waters of rivers, streams, and lakes.
-Significant wetlands also occur along the coastline and adjacent to

 Freshwater wetlands are "edge" communities that contain poorly drained soils and represent a transitional zone between aquatic and terrestrial habitats.
-The main types of wetlands

-9 found in the parks are bog, grass wetland, and sedge wetland.
-Wetland habitats can be

-- 12 river deltas, and within forests throughout the parks. - 13
+The main types of wetlands found in the parks are bog, grass wetland, and sedge wetland.
+Wetland habitats can be isolated, ephemeral, or located in riparian areas hydrologically connected to surface waters of rivers, streams, and lakes.
+Significant wetlands also occur along the coastline and adjacent to river deltas, and within forests throughout the parks.

-There are six large lakes (more than 100 acres in size) and many small lakes within the parks.The largest of the glacially formed lakes is Grewingk Lake at the foot of Grewingk Glacier.

-16 The headwaters of Tutka, Halibut, Grewingk, Humpy, Portlock and Petrof Creeks are all

-17 sourced from active glaciers.
-Most of the streams in the parks are young and are just drinking water, although the potential for giardia contamination exists and appropriateprecautions should be taken.
+There are six large lakes (more than 100 acres in size) and many small lakes within the parks.
+The largest of the glacially formed lakes is Grewingk Lake at the foot of Grewingk Glacier.
+The headwaters of Tutka, Halibut, Grewingk, Humpy, Portlock, and Petrof Creeks are all sourced from active glaciers.
+Most of the streams in the parks are young and are just beginning their erosional processes, and many are spawning areas for salmon.
+The water quality in the parks is excellent.
+The clear water streams and springs are often used for drinking water, although the potential for giardia contamination exists and appropriate precautions should be taken.

-18 beginning their erosional processes, and many are spawning areas for salmon.
-The water

-19 quality in the parks is excellent.
-The clear water streams and springs are often used for

 The lower slope vegetation of the Kenai Mountains is dominated by mature stands of Sitka spruce and smaller stands of mixed spruce/deciduous forest.
 Away from the marine influence, the tree cover changes to black cottonwood.
 Cottonwood is also common in the river bottoms of the parks.
 Tall grasses and ferns tend to grow underneath these dense cottonwood stands.
 Willow is the dominant species in more open areas.
-At higher elevations and on steeper and wetter slopes below the tree line (500 m), tall shrubs (primarily alder, mixed with salmonberry, elderberry and devil's club) are the main vegetation type.
+At higher elevations and on steeper and wetter slopes below the tree line (500 m), tall shrubs (primarily alder, mixed with salmonberry, elderberry, and devil's club) are the main vegetation type.

-31 The alpine habitat extends from the upper fringes of the forest habitat to the rocky mountain 32 tops.
+The alpine habitat extends from the upper fringes of the forest habitat to the rocky mountain tops.
 Alpine tundra occurs above tree line elevations in mountain ranges and exposed ridges.
-33 At these higher elevations, the landscape is increasingly broken by rock outcroppings.
-Plant 34 communities consist of prostrate, mat and cushion-forming species and shrubby species 35 intermittent in distribution.
+At these higher elevations, the landscape is increasingly broken by rock outcroppings.
+Plant communities consist of prostrate, mat, and cushion-forming species and shrubby species intermittent in distribution.
 Barren and lichen-covered rocky areas are dominated by Dryas and mountain heather communities.
-These plants are adapted to the scouring high winds and 36 37 widely ranging temperatures of high elevation alpine regions.
-Due to steep slopes and 38 relatively thin soil at the higher elevations, areas of alpine tundra lack trees and may have 39 permafrost.
-Despite challenging growing conditions, beautiful alpine plants thrive in this 40 zone.
+These plants are adapted to the scouring high winds and widely ranging temperatures of high elevation alpine regions.
+Due to steep slopes and relatively thin soil at the higher elevations, areas of alpine tundra lack trees and may have permafrost.
+Despite challenging growing conditions, beautiful alpine plants thrive in this zone.
 Alpine zones are easily disturbed.